DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/install/offline-install.md

     1. Back up the `--set` parameters.

-        Before upgrading the Virtual Machine Container version, it is recommended to run the following command to backup the `--set` parameters of the previous version.
+        Before upgrading the Virtual Machine version, it is recommended to run the following command to backup the `--set` parameters of the previous version.

         ```shell
         helm get values virtnest -n virtnest-system -o yaml > bak.yaml